 Making easy mashed potatoes doesn’t mean you have to skimp out of the flavor and creamy texture.
 Making the perfect mashed potatoes is a cinch with this step by step tutorial.
 Sharing all my best tips and tricks for the best mashed potatoes every time.

-Mashed potatoes are a staple in most homes and are required to appear at all holiday dinners at our house.
+These are a staple in most homes and are required to appear at all holiday dinners at our house.
 Being married to the grandson of an Idaho potato farmer, potatoes are a frequent visitor to our table in all their variations.
 I think I can honestly say my children and husband’s favorite way to eat potatoes is mashed potatoes.
-I remember one year, one of my daughters requested a big bowl of mashed potatoes all to herself for her birthday dinner.
+I remember one year, one of my daughters requested a big bowl of them all to herself for her birthday dinner.
 She didn’t want to share!

 To be totally honest with you, my husband is usually the one to make the mashed potatoes at our house.
-They are not my favorite potato dish, so my family has discovered they can have mashed potatoes more if they help make them!
+They are not my favorite potato dish, so my family has discovered they can have them more often if they help make them!

 Knowing how to make mashed potatoes is a pretty important life skill.
 So today I want to walk you through the process of making perfect mashed potatoes every time and my top mashed potato making tips.